Find out why travelers are flocking to Chapinero Alto and Chapinero Central.

 Once marred by a reputation for crime and drug trafficking, Bogotá has emerged as a shining new city.
 Evidence of urban transformation is everywhere, including increasingly sophisticated transportation options, stronger cultural infrastructure, and an overall drop in crime and traffic fatalities.

 Bogotá’s growth is particularly apparent in the cluster of barrios that make up the Chapinero district.
-Learn more about this dynamic, rapidly evolving area in the video by Lifeafar vlogger Sam Miller below, and then read on to learn why Chapinero should be on your must-visit list.
+Read on to learn why Chapinero should be on your must-visit list.

 The history of Chapinero